TSharma95/portfolioWebsiteTemplate/README.md

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
-- website is equipped with COLOR SWITCHER

 Additional features:
-- Night toggle for late NIght studies
+- Include Waves for modern design
-- design of **Login and Sign Up** modals
-- Glassporphism Design integration
+- Use of Blob in design

 ### Screenshot